leanprover-community/quote4/README.md

 for type-safe quotations,
 writing `Q Int` for an expression of type `Int`.
 This is subtly different
-to the `QQ'` type family considered here: in Lean notation,
+to the `QQ` type family considered here: in Lean notation,
-TH's family has the type `Q : Type u → Type`, while ours has the type `QQ' : Expr → Type`.
+TH's family has the type `Q : Type u → Type`, while ours has the type `QQ : Expr → Type`.
 In Lean, `Q` is not sufficiently expressive due to universe polymorphism: we might only know at runtime which universe the type is in, but `Q` version fixes the universe at compile time.
-Another lack of expressivity concerns dependent types: a telescope such as `{α : Q Type} (a : Q α)` is not well-typed with the `Q` constructor, because `α` is not a type.
+Another lack of expressivity concerns dependent types: a telescope such as `{α : Q Type} (a : Q α)` is not well-typed with TH's `Q` constructor, because `α` is not a type.

 ## To do